-Student Loans are federal educational loans that must be paid back after you are no longer attending at least half-time.
-There are two types of Federal student loans: subsidized and unsubsidized.
-Eligibility is based on the FAFSA results.
+Student Loans are federal loans that can help cover the cost of your education, but they must be repaid (with interest) after school.
+There are two types of Federal Student Loans - Subsidized and Unsubsidized - and eligibility is based on the FAFSA results.

 |Level||Requirements||Base Amount per Academic Year|

 |Freshman/First Year||30 or fewer credits earned at the 100 level or transfer hours||$3500|

 |Sophomore/Second Year||more than 30 credits earned at the 100 level at GCC or transfer credits||$4500|

 - Federal Loans always disburse twice in an academic year (1 for Fall and 1 for Spring).
 But if you are receiving your loan for just one semester, then they will disburse twice within that semester instead (1 at the start and 1 at Midterm).

 - Unaccepted loans may be canceled after two weeks of inactivity.
 To reinstate your canceled loan, you must complete the Financial Aid Revision Request form.

 - Visit the Student Loan Borrower Information Page to apply for more loan funds, if your award is not enough.
 Take caution when you submit your request, as you must read each step to better understand the risks of borrowing more funds.
 Your request must be received no later than 15 business days before your latest class’s end date.

 School Happened, Now What?